Lightstreamer/Lightstreamer-kafka-connector/README.md

 Before starting the Kafka Connector, you need to properly configure the `LS_HOME/adapters/lightstreamer-kafka-connector/adapters.xml` file.
 For convenience, the package comes with a predefined configuration (the same used in the [Quick Start](#quick-start) app), which can be customized in all its aspects as per your requirements.

-To quickly complete the installation and verify the integration with Kafka, edit the _data_provider_ block `QuickStart` in the file as follows:
+To quickly complete the installation and verify the successful integration with Kafka, edit the _data_provider_ block `QuickStart` in the file as follows:

 - Update the [`bootstrap.servers`](#bootstrapservers) parameter with the connection string of Kafka.